The Construction of The Remillard Family Emergency Department

 Our campaign kicked off in March 2012 with a $8 million goal.
 We received numerous generous donations from the community, gifts from local businesses and state aid.
 Our biggest gift was a $4 million matching grant from longtime philanthropist and Webster resident Arthur Remillard Jr. and his Remillard Family Foundation.
 The new Emergency Department broke ground in October 2013.

 On October 14, 2014, a Ribbon Cutting Ceremony was held to honor donors, legislators and local officials who helped make the Emergency Department a reality.
-A public Open House is being held Saturday, Nov.
+A public Open House was held Saturday, Nov.
 22, 2014 for the general public.
-The Department of Public Health is expected to approve the facility for its official opening, planned by this December.
+The official opening of the Remillard Family Emergency Department was Thursday, January 29, 2015.

 About the New Facility